USCIS I-130 Processing Time

 The backlog helps us understand the big picture.
 For example, we can see that USCIS generally processes cases in the order they were received.

-Petitions filed with an Adjustment of Status (AOS) have the lowest wait times and are being processed on the right most side of the graph.
+Petitions filed concurrently with an Adjustment of Status (Form I-485) have the lowest wait times and are being processed on the right most side of the graph.
 In the middle of the graph, you will find a large spike in approvals and DOS transfers, corresponding to the processing of Immediate Relative consular petitions.
-Applications subject to annual visa quotas account for about 20% of all I-130 cases and may take much longer to be processed.
-We are actively growing our I-130 membership.
-Graphs will get more accurate as more applicants join our free product offering!
+Finally, applications subject to annual visa quotas account for about 20% of all I-130 cases and may take much longer to be processed.